Written byJenny Zeng

 Solution 5: Reformat the drive in Disk Utility

-Reformatting is a feasible method to fix corrupted external hard drives on Mac, so you can reformat the drive to make it workable again.
+Reformatting is a feasible method to fix corrupted external hard drives on Mac, so you can reformat the hard drives on Mac to make it workable again.

 Note: Reformatting a drive essentially means creating a new, blank indexing scheme, which will wipe all data on it.
-So once again, please make sure you have a backup copy or have recovered data from the corrupted external hard drive with iBoysoft Mac Data Recovery.
+So once again, please make sure you have a backup copy or have recovered data from the corrupted external hard drive with iBoysoft Data Recovery for Mac.

 Step 1: Go to Disk Utility.

-Note: If you're fixing the corrupted Mac internal hard drive, you need to restart your Mac in Recovery Mode and click Disk Utility from the macOS Utilities menu.
+Note: If you're fixing the corrupted Mac internal hard drive, you need to restart your Mac in macOS Recovery mode and click Disk Utility from the macOS Utilities menu.

 Step 2: Click the corrupted drive from the left sidebar.